Rachel Clark, Person-centred Counsellor, MBACP

 Areas of counselling I deal with

 Each session is 50 minutes long.
 The charge for an initial assessment is £25 and then sessions thereafter are £40.
 Key worker concessions are available - please email for more details.

 How can counselling help me?

 As a person-centred relational counsellor, I see the therapist and client as equals and believe that it is the warm and trusting relationship we develop that helps bring about positive change: it's not about me telling you what to do or trying to 'fix' you.

 With some clients, building a relationship in which they feel able to open up, reveal and share their vulnerabilities is by far the hardest part.
 This is where I find Animal Assisted Therapy can be really helpful.

-Chester, my Golden Retriever, works alongside me where appropriate: experiencing the unconditional affection and comfort of a trained therapy animal during counselling sessions can help clients to find calm and understanding... allowing them to share what might otherwise have seemed impossible.
+Chester, my Golden Retriever, works alongside me where appropriate: experiencing that unconditional affection of a trained therapy animal during counselling sessions can really help clients to find calm and understanding... allowing them to share what might otherwise have seemed impossible.

-I work in schools and colleges across south Lincolnshire including Lincoln, Grantham, Sleaford and Newark as a counsellor and run my own private practice from home.
+I work as a counsellor in schools and colleges across south Lincolnshire including Lincoln, Grantham, Sleaford and Newark and run my own private practice from home in Welbourn, LN5.

 Please call or email me if you think I might be able to help you find your voice and your way through.